Skip to main content

 Tips for faster order creation

-• Returning customers will have their address pre-filled, saving you time
+• Returning customers have their address pre-filled, saving you time

 • Custom items are great for one-off requests like “Florist’s Choice” with a set budget

-• If a customer calls for delivery outside your area, the system will suggest converting to a Relay order
+• If a customer calls for delivery outside your area, your dashboard suggests converting to a Relay order

 • For Repeat Orders, tick the repeat option during creation to set up an automatic schedule